 <!-- Required: Published Key -->

-<script src="https://paystrator.com/v1/form.js?pubkey={Published-Key}"></script>
+<script src="https://paystrator.com/v1/form.js?pubkey={Published-Key}"></script>Parameters

-Name | Required | Default | Description |
+| Name | Required | Default | Description |

 pubkey | Yes | — | Your Published Key.
 Checkout will not run without this. |

-amount | No | — | Number (e.g. 150000 ).
-If omitted, you can finalize the amount on the checkout page. |
+ps-amount | No | — | Number (e.g. 150000).
+If omitted, your end-user can finalize the amount on the checkout page. |

-description | No | — | Free text (e.g. Order #123 ). |
+ps-description | No | — | Free text (e.g. Order #123). |

-type | No | Auto | One of virtual_account , ewallet , qrcode , credit_card .
+ps-type | No | Auto | One of virtual_account, ewallet, qrcode, credit_card.
 If empty, the checkout page shows all available methods.
 If only one is available for the client, it is auto-selected. |

-3) Button Behavior (UX)
+Button Behavior

 -

-- The button is hidden.
+- Make the button hidden.

 - A “Please wait…” message appears (element

-is auto-created if missing).
+#ps-statusis auto-created if missing).

 -